Dehghanni/Teofl/Writing.md

  Just because we are called a lucky person does not mean that we have a tool named &#39;luck&#39; for removing barriers.
  It is beyond our control to use it.
 But this is not the case with hard work.
  When facing a challenge, we know that putting strenuous effort will solve the problem, no matter whether we are known as &#39;lucky&#39; or not.
   - Luck cannot contribute to success.
 If it could, the most successful persons in the world would be perceived as the luckiest.
 The reality, however, is completely different.
 When we read the biography of highly successful people, one thing that strikes us the most is the fact that these people didn&#39;t have the basic possessions that we take for granted.
 For example, Hellen Keller did not speak, nor could she hear.
-But the lack of these faculties didn&#39;t hinder her success.
+But the paucity of these faculties didn&#39;t hinder her success.
 Steve Jobs also was given to adoption while he was a little child.
 Abraham Lincoln is also said to be a bad looking person, and Lionel Messi had Hormone deficiencies problem.
 These people are excellent epitomes of how hard work can beat unluckiness.
 - **it is important to learn about other cultures.**
   - In this globally interconnected world, one should learn about other cultures to climb the ladder of success.
 This sophisticated world is characterized by its opportunities and being a global village.
 People leave their homeland to find greener pastures in their job or academic career.
 Having information about other cultures can facilitate the process of this movement and modern immigration to a great extent.
 For example, for those who are inclined toward studying in the US, knowing about its culture, language, and dominant lifestyle can be of great help.
   - Since language and culture are inextricably connected, having a broad range of information about other cultures can boost one&#39;s job prospects.
 In this modern job market, being bilingual or even polyglot is the mandatory prerequisite of many professions.
 Acquiring knowledge about other cultures can equip you with what it takes to secure these kinds of positions.